Dog-Friendly Bundaberg: Visiting Bundaberg with a Dog

 Many visitors to Bundaberg choose to stay along the nearby coastline, such as at Bargara.
 One particularly dog-friendly park is the BIG4 Breeze Holiday Parks – Bargara, which is just metres from the off-leash Nielson Park Dog Park.

-They have a number of dog-friendly options available, including designated pet-friendly one- and two-bedroom cabins.
-Book a cabin online, with an additional fee of $50 per stay applying.
+They have a number of dog-friendly options available, including a range of pet-friendly cabins.
+Book a cabin online, with an additional pet fee of $50 per stay applying.
+Generally only one small dog is permitted per cabin.

 Other dog-friendly beachside options include the Moore Park Beach Holiday Park, the Absolute Oceanfront Tourist Park in Bargara, plus both parks at Woodgate Beach.
 NRMA Woodgate Beach Holiday Park even provides a doggy welcome pack at check-in, complete with a dog-friendly map, dog biscuits and the all important poop bags.